BIDS/repro-case-studies/case-studies/cboettig.md

 computing langauage can reproduce the overall results after suitable investment of time and effort in reading the documentation.

-##### General questions about reproducibility

-1) Why do you think that reproducibility in your domain is important?
+## Why do you think that reproducibility in your domain is important?

 Reproducibility makes results more reliable, and more importantly, makes it easier to extend, test, and build upon existing results.
 Ultimately this makes it easier for an individual to build on their own work and the work of others, making for faster, better science.

-2) How or where did you learn the reproducible practices described in your case study?
-Mentors, classes, workshops, etc.
+## How or where did you learn about reproducibility?

 Independent study of examples, experimentation, and reading, and connecting with other researchers sharing similar interests through the internet and social media.

-3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
-Examples could include legal, logistical, human, or technical challenges.
+## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?

 Not a standard practice.
 In the short-term it takes more time.
 It may also increase the probability of errors in your work being discovered.

-4) What do you view as the major incentives for doing reproducible research?
+## What do you view as the major incentives for doing reproducible research?

 Making research easier to do.
 Reproducible research facilitates collaboration, particularly with myself.
 It improves my confidence in my own results and helps me build more efficiently on work that I have already done.

-5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?
+## Are there any best practices that you'd recommend for researchers in your field?

 Adopting tools that are widely used within my field (and others) for reproducibility.
 These include: GitHub, Docker, rmarkdown.

-6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+## Would you recommend any specific resources for learning more about reproducibility?

 The documentation linked in Table 1 would be a great place to start on any of the individual tools.
 Additionally, see the reproducible research workshop developed by NESCent:
 <https://github.com/Reproducible-Science-Curriculum>

-##### References